vega/vega-tutorials/airports/Tutorial.md

 Here the `airports` data is our primary dataset and the `traffic` data is used as the lookup table.
 For each airport, we look for a record in the traffic data whose `origin` property matches the `iata` property of the airport.
 If a match is found, we add the traffic record to the airport data under a property named `traffic`.

-We also update our `filter` transform to remove airports for which we fail to find a match in the traffic dataset (indicated by a `null` value).
+We also add a new `filter` transform to remove airports for which we fail to find a match in the traffic dataset (indicated by a `null` value).
 This step filters out all the airports for which we observe no originating flights in 2008.
+Though we could combine the filter criteria into a single filter instance, here we filter out the extraneous airports up front so that we don't waste time needlessly computing geo-coordinates.

 ```!vega
 {